What is a 401(k) account?

 What is a 403(b) account?

 A 403(b) plan—or a tax-sheltered annuity plan—is the public employee’s equivalent of a 401(k).
-Anyone who works in government agencies, public schools, and non-profit organizations has a 403(b) pre-tax retirement savings plans.
+Everyone who works in government agencies, public schools, and non-profit organizations has a 403(b) pre-tax retirement savings plans.

-Despite the tax-friendly benefits of a 401(k) and a 403(b), some severe limitations should make you seriously think about switching them to a Gold IRA.
+Despite the tax-friendly benefits of a 401(k) and a 403(b), some severe limitations should make you seriously think about completing your own rollover of your 401(k) or 403(b) to a Gold IRA.

 - Most employers offer limited pre-selected investment choices through their 401(k) and 403(b).
 These plans only feature combinations of stocks, bonds, and mutual funds.